 - 3.1 Comprehensive Universities:

 - 3.11 Lamar University in Beaumont;

-- 3.12 Sam Houston State University in Huntsville, including a Multi-Institution Teaching Center ("MITC") at the Woodlands;
+- 3.12 Sam Houston State University in Huntsville, including a Multi-Institution Teaching Center ("MITC") at the Woodlands and a College of Medicine in Conroe;

-- 3.13 Sul Ross State University in Alpine, including the Rio Grande College with campuses in Del Rio, Eagle Pass, and Uvalde.
+- 3.13 Sul Ross State University in Alpine, Del Rio, Eagle Pass, and Uvalde;

-- 3.14 Texas State University-San Marcos, including the Round Rock Higher Education Center;
+- 3.14 Texas State University, including the Round Rock Higher Education Center;

 - 3.2 Two-year Colleges or Institutes:

 - 3.21 Lamar Institute of Technology in Beaumont;

 - 3.22 Lamar State College-Orange; and,

 - 3.23 Lamar State College-Port Arthur.

-4. MEETINGS.
+- 4. MEETINGS.

-All meetings of the Board of Regents shall be open to the public and publicly announced as required by Subsection (h) of Section 3A of the Open Meetings Act.4 A majority of the members of the Board shall constitute a quorum, and no formal action shall be taken by the Board in the absence of a quorum.
+All meetings of the Board of Regents shall be open to the public and publicly announced as required by the Open Meetings Act.4 A majority of the members of the Board shall constitute a quorum, and no formal action shall be taken by the Board in the absence of a quorum.
 Proxies shall not be recognized.
 Parliamentary procedures in Board meetings shall conform to Robert's Rules of Order when not in conflict with System rules.